-You can even adventure yourself to the neighbour Ko Adang – the trip should take you around 1 hour each way.
+You can even adventure yourself to the neighbor Ko Adang – the trip should take you around 1 hour each way.
 However play it safe and ask around about sea conditions and currents first!

 Watch the sunrise and sunset every day

 Don’t miss this in Lipe.
-If you are on a day with good weather, you’re on to a memorable sunrises and sunsets so do it like us and make both a ritual and important parts of the day.
+If you are on a day with good weather, you’re on to memorable sunrises and sunsets so do it like us and make both a ritual and important parts of the day.